jasshanK/blog_content/index.md

-path: text_blog.md
+text_blog.md
-title: Test Blog
+Test Blog
-date: 01/01/2001
+01/01/2001
-summary: A dummy blog used for development
+A dummy blog used for development

-path: text_blog.md
+text_blog.md
-title: Test Blog
+Test Blog
-date: 01/01/2001
+01/01/2001
-summary: A dummy blog used for development
+A dummy blog used for development

-path: text_blog.md
+text_blog.md
-title: Test Blog
+Test Blog
-date: 01/01/2001
+01/01/2001
-summary: A dummy blog used for development
+A dummy blog used for development